CodecoolGlobal/freestyle-mern-project-react-lillitaz/README.md

 Freestyle MERN project (sprint1)
+Team : CrudeMovieDb

+This is a Freestyle MERN project based on the knowledge we have acquired (MongoDb, Express, React, Node) so far, with the help of an external API.
+We picked OMDB, an open movie database.
+The only task is to cover CRUD operations (Create, Read, Update, Delete).

 In progress
-Team : CrudeMovieDb

-We will build a MERN project based on the knowledge we have acquired so far, with the help of an external API.
-It must cover CRUD operations.